Postal codes in Canada: Implementation

+Canada was one of the last Western countries to implement a nationwide postal code system.
 The introduction of the postal code began with a test in Ottawa on 1 April 1971.

 Coding of Ottawa was followed by a provincial-level rollout of the system in Manitoba, and the system was gradually implemented in the rest of the country from 1972 to 1974, although the nationwide use of the code by the end of 1974 was only 38.2 per cent.

 The introduction of such a code system allowed Canada Post to easily speed up and simplify the flow of mail in the country, with sorting machines being able to handle 26,640 objects an hour.

-The Canadian Union of Postal Workers objected to the automated sorting system mainly because the wages of those who ran the new automated machines were much lower than those who had hand-sorted mail.
+The Canadian Union of Postal Workers objected to the automated sorting system, mainly because the wages for those who ran the new automated machines were much lower than for those who had hand-sorted mail.

-The unions ended up staging job action and public information campaigns, with the message that they did not want people and business to use postal codes on their mail.
+The unions ended up staging job action and public information campaigns, with the message that they did not want people or businesses to use postal codes on their mail.

-The union declared 20 March 1975 National "Boycott the Postal Code" Day, also demanding a reduction in the work week from 40 to 30 hours.
+The union declared 20 March 1975 to be National "Boycott the Postal Code" Day, also demanding a reduction in the work week from 40 to 30 hours.

-The boycott was called off in February 1976.
+The boycott was called off in February 1976 after a new collective agreement was signed with the CUPW.

 One 1975 advertisement in the Toronto magazine Byliner generated controversy by showing a man writing a postal code on the bottom of a thonged woman with the following ditty:

-"We're not 'stringing' you along, Use postal codes – you'll 'thing our 'thong', Don't be cheeky – you've all got 'em Please include them on the bottom."
+"We're not 'stringing' you along, Use postal codes – you'll 'thing' our 'thong', Don't be cheeky – you've all got 'em Please include them on the bottom."

 The advertisement was denounced as "sexist garbage" in the House of Commons by NDP MP John Rodriguez, prompting an apology from Postmaster General Bryce Mackasey.

-Canada was one of the last Western countries to implement a nationwide postal code system.